chiawase/chi-11ty/content/now.md

 ### Stuff on my mind

-- I want to eventually put together my wishlist here lol
+- I want to eventually put together my wishlist on my blog lol
 - still learning more about my new [Baseform Keyboard](https://posture.works/baseform/)

 ### Ideas to get back to